 Advancements in HIV treatments mean that a person infected with HIV can lead a healthy, active and long life.
 Treatments can suppress the virus so it is no longer detectable and cannot be passed onto others.
 The earlier a person is diagnosed as being HIV positive, the more effective the treatment and the lower the risk of infecting others.

 How the infection is passed

-- Sharing syringes and needles with infected drug users, or using other skin-piercing equipment
+- Sharing syringes and needles with infected drug user

-- Receiving infected blood transfusions and organ or tissue transplants
+- Receiving infected blood transfusions, organ or tissue transplants

-In addition, HIV can be transmitted from an infected mother to a child in the womb, or through birth or breastfeeding.
+- An infected mother to a child in the womb, birth or breastfeeding

 - Casual physical contact such as touching, kissing or hugging

 - Coughing or sneezing